December 30th, 2016 by kheafey

 In this competitive legal marketplace, complacency is an unacceptable.
 There are hundreds of law firms who would love to have your work and who will step-up with the client service that you deserve.
 With overcapacity and underutilization in law firms continuing to be an issue, it is clear that law firms need your business.
 Firms that excel at client service are likely to retain or gain your work.

-If you are considering looking to add firms beyond your current panel in 2017, you are not alone.
+If you are considering looking to add firms beyond your current panel in the new year, you are not alone.
 Per BTI Consulting, clients, on average, added six new firms in 2015.
 The clients shared that they are hiring new firms as part of a longer-term plan to phase out those firms that are underperforming.
 Hopefully, most of your firms are delivering on basic requirements: handling problems, keeping you informed and navigating unexpected changes.
 When it comes to being truly client-focused, however, it is a shorter list of firms that are likely providing a good value for the dollar and that are truly client-focused.

 What are the most common drivers for our clients who decide to look to new firms?